Clon1998/mobileraker_companion/README.md

 # Optional

 ```
+> [!IMPORTANT]
+> Please note that the configuration entry for the printer's Moonraker endpoint is `moonraker_uri`, not `moonraker_url`.
+It's a common mistake to confuse these two.
+Ensure you're using the correct key in your configuration.

 The Companion searches for a `Mobileraker.conf` file in the following locations (in order of precedence):
 1. `~/Mobileraker.conf`